hannes/MonetDBLite/README.md

 ## MonetDB database in the JVM

-Due to the MonetDB internal implementation, we allow only one database per JVM process.
-If the user wants to use several databases, we recommend to create another processes of the JVM to do so.
+**Due to the MonetDB internal implementation, we allow only one database per JVM process.** If the user wants to use several databases, we recommend to create another processes of the JVM to do so.
 Due to this limitation, all the actions in MonetDBJavaLite turn around in a single database, which has to be loaded in order to perform operations.

-In the original MonetDBLite, some less important features of MonetDB were turned off in order to shrink it's size.
-This also means that some features of the MonetDB JDBC driver won't be available in an embedded connection at the moment.
+In the original MonetDBLite, some less important features of MonetDB were turned off in order to shrink its size.
+This also means that some features of the MonetDB JDBC driver won't be available in a JDBC Embedded connection at the moment.

-One important note is that all the following APIs are NOT thread-safe for performance reasons, and thread-safety not being part of the JDBC specification.
-If the user wants to use a multi-threading enviroment, we recommend to either create one connection for each thread or use proper synchronization primitives.
+**Note that all the following APIs are NOT thread-safe for performance reasons, and thread-safety not being part of the JDBC specification!** If the user wants to use a multi-threading enviroment, we recommend to either create one connection for each thread or use proper synchronization primitives.

 Other note is that the `async` API, which is very common is database APIs is absent in this API, because as no IO operations are made in an embedded connection, their demand is less required.
 At the same time they are absent in the JDBC and MonetDB uses multiple threads in its query plans, making it very CPU core efficient.
-However if the user still wants to use `async` operations, this API can be embbeded easily with the [java.util.concurrent.CompletableFuture<T>](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) class in Java 8.
+However if the user still wants to use `async` operations, this API can be embbeded easily with the [CompletableFuture<T>](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) class in Java 8.

 ### Start the database and make connections

-The MonetDB embedded database has to be loaded in order to perform all the operations.
-Due to the one database process restriction, the `MonetDBEmbeddedDatabase` class is a singleton.
+**The MonetDB Embedded Dtabase has to be loaded in order to perform all the operations!** Due to the one database process restriction, the `MonetDBEmbeddedDatabase` class is a singleton.
 The `MonetDBEmbeddedDatabase` will create the MonetDB's farm if it's inexistent in the directory, otherwise will load the existing farm.
 The `MonetDBEmbeddedDatabase` exceptionally is thread-safe to avoid to threads to start the database and corrupting the existing process.
 To start the database:

 ```java
 Path directoryPath = Files.createTempDirectory("monetdbjavalite");